Last updated on December 3rd, 2022

 In other sports like basketball, the position of the player matters.
 So long as the player steps on the line, he is considered as out of bounds.

 However, for football, the player’s position does not matter!
 Even if the player steps out of bounds, the ball is still in play so long as it does not fully cross the touchline or the goal line.

 The ball needs to cross the touchline or goal line entirely for it to be considered as out of bounds or as a goal.

 Does the whole ball have to be out in soccer?

-The whole ball has to fully cross either the touchline or the goal-line to be considered as out of bounds.
+The whole ball has to fully cross either the touchline or the goal line to be considered to be out of bounds.
 The position of the player does not matter when deciding if the ball goes out of bounds.

 If the goalie catches the ball in the goal, is it a goal?